-Discover the secret power of words with The Dictionary of Lost Words theatre kicking off this Saturday 26 April at QPAC Playhouse.
+Discover the secret power of words with The Dictionary of Lost Words theatre at QPAC Playhouse.
 Adapted from Pip Williams’ award-winning New York Times bestseller, brought to life by Verity Laughton and directed by Jessica Arthur – it’s no wonder this play has become a huge success.
-The performance runs from Saturday April 26 – Saturday May 10.
+The performance runs until Saturday May 10.
 Tickets can be purchased through the QPAC website.

-Brisbane Comedy Festival is back from Wednesday April 23 to Sunday May 25 at Brisbane Powerhouse.
+Brisbane Comedy Festival is back and roaring until Sunday May 25 at Brisbane Powerhouse.
 Touted as the biggest and funniest iteration of the festival yet, the 2025 giant five-week program will feature more than 135 acts performing across four venues.
 More information can be found on the Brisbane Comedy Festival website.

 Multidisciplinary artist Danie Mellor is showcasing historical ‘truths’ in a new light through a profound and visually arresting body of work at QAGOMA.
 Titled marru | the unseen visible, Mellor invites audiences to experience and reflect on the relationship between First Nations people, culture and Country, and the environmental and social impact of colonial history.